Yes! We are able to sell a variety of scheduled medications in accordance with Drug Enforcement Agency (DEA) classifications to specific states.

 What happens if I don’t receive my package containing a controlled medication?

 Orders containing controlled substances are not eligible for a replacement shipment, with no exceptions.
 We are unable to offer a money-back guarantee for lost, damaged, or stolen packages.
-To help ensure you receive your orders, we require signature upon delivery.
+To help ensure you receive your orders, we require a signature upon delivery.
 Please keep this in mind when placing your order and providing your shipping address.